joemoose/dungeoneers.d20/docs/Character.md

 - pipe and pipeleaf
 - small but vicious dog
 - spell tablet (*selected randomly, see the [Spells](3.3 Spells.md) section for a list )*

+!!! note

+		See the [Equipment](2 Equipment.md) section for more information on your gear.

 ## Step 6: Introductions